 We are subject to comprehensive, detailed regulation by state insurance departments.
 These regulations are principally designed for the protection of our insured policyholders, rather than for the benefit of investors.
 Although their scope varies, state insurance laws generally grant broad supervisory powers to agencies or officials to examine insurance companies and enforce rules or exercise discretion affecting almost every significant aspect of the insurance business.
-Given the recent significant losses incurred by many insurers in the mortgage and financial guaranty industries, our insurance subsidiaries have been subject to heightened scrutiny by insurance regulators.
-State insurance regulatory authorities could take actions, including changes in capital requirements or termination of waivers of capital requirements, that could have a material adverse effect on us.
-As noted above, in early 2013, the CFPB issued rules to implement laws requiring mortgage lenders to make ability-to-repay determinations prior to extending credit.
-We are uncertain whether the CFPB will issue any other rules or regulations that affect our business.
-Such rules and regulations could have a material adverse effect on us.
+State insurance regulatory authorities could take actions, including changes in capital requirements, that could have a material adverse effect on us.
+In addition, the CFPB may issue additional rules or regulations, which may materially affect our business.